 I found a list of other places in Florida to possibly see them in the wild here.

-We could just head to Tampa’s Lowry Park Zoo, which has the Florida Manatee and Aquatic Center.
+We could just head to Zoo Tampa at Lowry Park, which has the Florida Manatee and Aquatic Center.
 They have the world’s only non-profit manatee hospital.

 Side note: This zoo was named the No. 1 zoo for families in the US by Child and Parents magazines.